-“Electric keeper” – any ball hit which then hits the back net anywhere, without bouncing, is out “Caught”
+“Electric keeper” – any ball hit which then hits the back net, without bouncing, is out “Caught” on appeal.

 “Top Net” – any ball hitting the top net before it passes the bowler’s stumps, having not previously hit another net, is out “Caught”